 Finally, a few things can beconfused with shin splints.
 Lower leg fractures are associated with a definite injury, and typically have exquisite point tenderness.
 A special type of fracture, “stress fracture” is an exception.
 These are tiny hairline cracks in the bone which result from continuous “micro trauma.”
 Stress fractures are more likely to persist after exercise stops, and may be more painful upon palpation.
 From a practical standpoint in the field, there is no real difference in management from shin splints.

 Far more dangerous is compartment syndrome.
 This refers to swelling of or bleeding into muscles that are contained by firm tissue (“fascia”).
 Although it typically follows injury, compartment syndrome has occasionally been reported after unaccustomed exertion.
 Unfortunately, one of the common locations is in the muscle groups of the lower leg, similar to the area involved in shin splints.
 The pain is far more severe than that of shin splints, and does not remit upon stopping exercise.
 The affected area is quite tender, and may be swollen.
 There is typically weakness of the involved muscles, and pain if they are stretched.
 The pressure within the muscles can result in permanent injury.
 Urgent evacuation for definitive care is the only field treatment.

 Tom Welch, MD, is a physician at Upstate Medical University in Syracuse and an active member of the Wilderness Medical Society.
-He is a licensed professional guide, and a certifying instructor for the Wilderness Education Association, and has guided groups in the Adirondacks, Montana, and Alaska.
-More information is available at his website and blog, adirondoc.com.
-Roberto Izquierdo, MD, a senior adult and child diabetes specialist at Upstate Medical University and the Joslin Diabetes Center in Syracuse, reviewed this column and provided very helpful suggestions.
+He is a licensed professional guide and a certifying instructor for the Wilderness Education Association, and has guided groups in the Adirondacks, Montana, and Alaska.
+More information is available at his website and blog, www.adirondoc.com.